What is your background in education?

 Why does Cornwall need Callywith College?

 The vision for Callywith is very clear.
 It’s about raising life chances for young people in north and east Cornwall.
 That includes a significant number of young people that travel to Truro College every day, undertaking journeys in some instances for up to four hours each day.
-Our aspiration is to bring the quality and outstanding provision that those young people at Truro College closer to them.
+Callywith College brings the quality and outstanding provision that those young people at Truro College experience, closer to them.

-Students will have access to a very broad curriculum, 27 A Levels and 11 Extended Diplomas, and they’re going to experience very high quality, purpose-built, post-16 facilities, and they are going to benefit from some of the best post-16 teaching available, all built on the formula and foundations of Truro and Penwith College.
+Students have access to a very broad curriculum, 28 A Levels and 11 Extended Diplomas, and they experience very high quality, purpose-built, post-16 facilities, and benefit from some of the best post-16 teaching available, all built on the formula and foundations of Truro and Penwith College.

-My primary focus will be ensuring that the students get the experience they expect and deserve, and that they enjoy their college experience as much as the students that come to Truro and Penwith do.
+My primary focus has been to ensure that the students get the experience they expect and deserve, and that they enjoy their college experience as much as the students that go to Truro and Penwith do.

 What is your key message to potential students?